-(Your computer may fail to reproduce this low frequency sound, especially if you are using a laptop).
+(Your tablet ot computer loudspeakers may fail to reproduce this low frequency sound).

-The sound is rather unusual and eerie – reminiscent of a bass musical instrument because of its relative purity.
+The sound is rather unusual and eerie – reminiscent of a bass musical instrument.
 The drone is caused by a synchronised avalanche of the sand grains.
 The pitch of the note produced depends on the size of the grains – and so each singing sand dune has its own distinctive voice pitch.
-But the exact reason for the grain synchronisation is still being argued about among scientists; more research is needed to understand why only a few dunes boom while most remain silent.
+But the exact reason for the grain synchronisation is still being argued about among scientists.

-Below is a list of locations gleaned from the Internet – it would be wise to check with locals about the exact locations rather than rely on the map markers.
+Below is a list of locations gleaned from the Internet – it would be wise to check with locals about the exact locations.

 - Atlantic Sahara desert around Laayoune, Ghord Lahmar dune near Foum Agoutir, Morocco .
 (Also Erg Ezzahar or screaming dunes)